Municipal Water Treatment Professionals

 - Granular activated carbon (GAC) filters have been recognized as effective technologies for reducing PFAS compounds from water.

-- Incineration of any concentrated PFAS waste is required for complete destruction of these compounds.
-Spent activated carbon containing adsorbed species can be thermally reactivated, destroying the adsorbed contaminants and allowing the activated carbon to be recycled and reused.
+- Spent activated carbon can be thermally reactivated, destroying more than 99.99% of the adsorbed PFAS contaminants and allowing the activated carbon to be recycled and reused.

 - Perfluorobutanoic Acid (PFBA)